atom/atom/README.md

 ### Windows

-Download the latest [Atom installer](https://github.com/atom/atom/releases/latest).
-AtomSetup.exe is 32-bit, AtomSetup-x64.exe for 64-bit systems.
+Download the latest [Atom installer](https://github.com/atom/atom/releases/latest). `AtomSetup.exe` is 32-bit.
+For 64-bit systems, download `AtomSetup-x64.exe`.

 Atom will automatically update when a new release is available.